 At a glance…

 - Thailand volunteers stay in dormitory-style accommodation or within an authentic homestay experience

-- Between 5 and 10 Australian volunteers start in Thailand each month
+- Between 5 and 15 volunteers start in Thailand each month

 - Most affordable fees - as the world leader in affordable volunteer travel, we’re able to keep our fees low by partnering with a local organization in Thailand to support meaningful community projects and local employment.